9 Reasons Your Nonprofit Needs a ChatbotMARY RYBAKOVA

-But you should know that Facebook has rules about when and how often your Messenger bot can contact users.
+But you should know that Facebook has rules on when and how often your Messenger bot can send Recurring messages.
 One of the most important to remember is the 24-hour rule.
 It says you can only send users promotional content via bot within 24 hours of their last interaction with it.
-It's to make sure users are in control of the relationship, and that organizations don't spam anyone on Messenger.
+It’s to make sure users are in control of the relationship, and that organizations don’t spam anyone on Messenger.

 Outside of the 24-hour window, you can reengage inactive users with a sponsored message.
 It’s a regular message from your chatbot, but you pay to deliver it outside that standard messaging window.
 Sponsored messages are typically very cost-effective and easy to set up.
 That makes them a great way to share important updates via chatbot.

 9. A chatbot can help those in need access your services 💙

 If your charity provides services to people (food, disaster relief, etc.), your chatbot can help them access the resources they need.
 A bot can:

 - Educate users on a topic